 If all the stories of bodysnatching and plague victims don’t put you off your food then we recommend heading down to the Grassmarket to unwind with some dinner and drinks.
 Chances are you will pass through the Grassmarket quite a bit during your 3 days in Edinburgh as it is located directly below Edinburgh Castle and was actually once a place where public executions were held.

 One of the most unusual hangings occurred in 1742 when Margaret Dickson was hanged for murdering her illegitimate baby after birth.
 While her body was being taken away she awoke and since her punishment was already carried out she was allowed to go free.
-You will now found Maggie Dickson’s pub located in the area which has been named after her.
+You will now find Maggie Dickson’s pub located in the area which has been named after her.